NaN-tic/trydoc/doc/index.rst

    .. view:: party.party_party_form
       :field: name

+It have the option ``:show_menu:`` which toggle, for this screenshot, the menu to make it visible (by default, it is closed).

 It also has all options of **image** directive: alt, height, width, scale, align, name, target, class... the ``:class: CLASSLIST`` option adds the specified class to the default class *trydocview* (which can be changed with